-PART A (1) Risk identi fication (2) Risk ass essment (3) Risk mar nagement Hazard Potential Who might be Inh eren t Res idua ıl Further controls (use Consequences harmed (user; those nearby; those in the vicinity; members of the public) Likelihood Impact Score Control measures (use the risk hierarchy) Likelihood Impact Score the risk hierarchy) Event led to brief volunteers to operate the card readers in pairs and briefed on how to handle situations surrounding these.
-Security: Tel: +44 (0)23 8059 3311 • (Ext: 3311) • Building 32, University Road Highfield Campus.
+(1) Risk identi fication (2) Risk ass essment (3) Risk mar nagement Hazard Potential Who might be Inh eren t Res sidua ul  Further controls (use Consequences harmed (user; those nearby; those in the vicinity; members of the public) Likelihood Impact Score Control measures (use the risk hierarchy) Likelihood Impact Score the risk hierarchy) Event led to brief volunteers to operate the card readers in pairs and briefed on how to handle situations surrounding these.
+Security: Tel: +44 (0)23 8059 3311 (Ext: 3311) Building 32, University Road Highfield Campus.

-Your Fundraising Injury, Illness, Slipping, Burns Add in Anything about your Event organisers, event attendees, 4 3 12 Lead organiser to check the weather is suitable for activities on the day (Add in timeframe of cancellation window) Warn those attending to prepare by wearing appropriate clothing and footwear e.g. via social media posts, email invites In the case of hot weather organisers to advice participants to bring/wear appropriate level sunscreen, hydrate If Cancellation is required ensure all relevant parties are contacted.
+Adverse weather Injury, Illness, Slipping, Burns Event organisers, event attendees, 4 3 12 Lead organiser to check the weather is suitable for activities on the day By 9am on the day.
+Warn those attending to prepare by wearing appropriate clothing and footwear e.g. via social media posts, email invites In the case of hot weather organisers to advice participants to bring/wear appropriate level sunscreen, hydrate If Cancellation is required ensure all relevant parties are contacted.
 SUSU - subookings@soto.ac.uk Uni - roombookings@soton.ac.uk Or your external contacts.
-4 1 4 If adverse weather is too extreme to be controlled, the event should ultimately be cancelled or postponed to a different date Activity Add in Anything about your event activity that could be a risk: Eg a DJ, using the stage, performance or a raffle affect eg: Volunteers, Guests, Members, Genral public these risks measures for these risks
+4 1 4 If adverse weather is too extreme to be controlled, the event should ultimately be cancelled or postponed to a different date Your Fundraising Activity Food Add in Anything about your event activity that could be a risk: Eg a DJ, using the stage, performance or a raffle N/A Add in who this will affect eg: Volunteers, Guests, Members, General public Add in control measures for these risks Add in Further control measures for these risks